-Pierre Dumoussaud has won the 1st International Opera Conductors Competition organized by the Royal Opera of Wallony-Liège ; he will there make his debut in Carmen in February 2018.
-He is also recipient of the first prize of the ADAMI Conducting Competition “Talents Chefs d’Orchestre”.
-Founder and musical director of the Ensemble Furians, the range of his work is already vast for such a young conductor: from opera to concert, musical creation, studio recording and ballet.
+Pierre Dumoussaud won the 1st International Opera Conductors Competition organized by the Royal Opera of Wallonia in 2017 and made his debut with the orchestra the following year with Carmen.
+He is also a recipient of the First Prize of the ADAMI Conducting Competition “Talents Chefs d’Orchestre”.

-Attracted to the world of dance, Pierre Dumoussaud has already directed some of the great classical ballets such as Romeo and Juliet or Giselle, choreographed by Charles Jude at the National Opera of Bordeaux.
-He also collaborated with Jean-Claude Gallotta on L’amour sorcier/L’histoire du soldat and accompanied several choreographic creations on Le Festin de l’Araignée by Roussel and Folksongs by Berio.
+Attracted to the world of dance, Pierre Dumoussaud has already directed some of the greatest classical ballets such as Romeo and Juliet or Giselle at the National Opera of Bordeaux.
+He accompanied Kylián’s Petite Mort, Béjart’s Chant d’un compagnon érrant and Robbins’ Le Concert at the Opera of Limoges.
+He also collaborated with Jean-Claude Gallotta on L’amour sorcier and accompanied several choreographic creations on Le Festin de l’Araignée by Roussel and Folksongs by Berio.

-Pierre Dumoussaud gained extensive experience by assisting Marc Minkowski, Paul Daniel, Patrick Davin, John Fiore, Karen Kamensek and Pierre Cao.
-They notably enabled him to work with stage directors Dimitri Tcherniakov, Olivier Py, Christopher Alden, Ivan Alexandre and Vincent Huguet on the productions of La Bohème, Tristan and Isolde, Simon Boccanegra, Norma, The Damnation of Faust, Le King of Ys, Il Turco in Italia, Semiramide, Don Giovanni, Le nozze di Figaro and Alceste.
-He cut his teeth in some of the greatest lyric institutions such as the Aix-en-Provence Festival, the National Opera of Paris, the Opera Comique, the Drottningholms Slottsteater and the Royal Opera of the Castle of Versailles.
+Pierre Dumoussaud gained extensive experience by assisting Marc Minkowski, Paul Daniel, Patrick Davin, John Fiore and Pierre Cao.
+They notably enabled him to work with stage directors Dimitri Tcherniakov and Olivier Py on the productions of La Bohème, Tristan and Isolde, Simon Boccanegra, Norma, The Damnation of Faust, Le King of Ys, Il Turco in Italia, Semiramide, Don Giovanni, Le nozze di Figaro and Alceste.
+He cut his teeth in some of the greatest lyric institutions such as the Aix-en-Provence Festival, the National Opera of Paris, Opéra Comique, the Drottningholms Slottsteater and the Royal Opera of the Castle of Versailles.